IntelLabs/hec-p-isa-tools/kerngen/README.md

 # Implementation

 The design is a simplified interpreter pattern.
-A domain specific language (DSL) defined as 'high language' is received as input to the kernel generator.
-This 'high language' describes FHE scheme and context parameters, as well as the operation with relative operands.
+A domain specific language (DSL) defined as 'kernel language' is received as input to the kernel generator.
+This kernel language describes (which can be used for HE schemes) and context parameters, as well as the operation with relative operands.
 This language is interpreted as a `high level instruction` which is then mapped to its corresponding `low level p-ISA instruction`.
-The resulting ISA kernel is sent to `stdout`.
+Kerngen uses a common unix command line utility convention and the resulting p-ISA kernel is sent to `stdout`.

 # Input high language